The Bible: Read it! Believe It! Practice it! Then live it!

 The New Testament

 compliments the Old, and the Old compliments the New, it is better to read the New Testament first as a new beginner.
 The Old Testament will make better sense if you read the New Testament first.
-Use cross references and footnotes if you have them in your Bible.
-These are little numbers and symbols which tell you to look somewhere else in other parts of Bible for more information, or it shows you when something was previously discussed.

 Discipline & Time

-The Bottom Line – It’s all about discipline and time.
 God’s Word’s deserves respect and through godly wisdom we gain knowledge, understanding, as we practiced and apply to our lives each day.
 The goal in studying the Bible is to understand the message in the correct context and whatever you do not understand you ask Pastor for the explanation.
 Always, remember that although you come to bible study you must spend time at home daily to read the bible for yourself.
 Try to read anywhere from two to four chapters a day, which may work out to about 20-25 chapters a week.
 This means that you will spend from 15-60 minutes each day in the Bible.
+The Bottom Line – It’s all about discipline and time.

 A Caution from Pastor to you

 It is of the most importance for your Christian walk to set aside time each day to spend time with God.
-If you already set aside time daily to spend with God and not just read but read with understanding and applying to your life then such will be evidence in your life because of the fruit of your life.However, if you do not change that beginning today – no believer can walk or live this Christian life successful without also having personal time with God by themselves.Make the word of God a priority in your life.
+If you already set aside time daily to spend with God and not just read but read with understanding and applying to your life then such will be evidence in your life because of the fruit of your life.However, if you do not change that beginning today – no Believer can walk or live this Christian life successful without also having personal time with God by themselves.Make the word of God a priority in your life.

-If reading God’s Word from beginning to end is a priority for you, then you will make time in your day for it to happen.
+If reading God’s Word daily is a priority for you, then you will make time in your day for it to happen.
 Don’t try to find time in your day.
 Make time in your day.
 By struggling to find time each day to read the Bible, you are, in essence, saying that reading it is not a priority.
 Make it a priority and then give to Our Heavenly Father who gave us all time; time in each day that He gave and experience this wonderful journey through the Bible – the Word of God.

 Why is the Bible divided into to parts call the Old and the New Testament.
 The Bible was written in two parts, the Old Testament (39 books) and the New Testament (27 books) because the Old Testament described the history of the people that God chose to be the ones through whom the Jesus would come.
 The Old Testament also contains the history of God’s people (the Jews) and also includes prophecies of the coming of Jesus as well as types and shadows of Jesus.
 The New Testament was written as a demonstration of the fulfillment of the Old Testament prophecies of Jesus as well as letters written to various churches and individuals informing them of proper Christian conduct and behavior.